netograph/netograph-api/README.md

 record comes with a **resume token**, which can be passed in queries to resume streaming if a connection was lost, or to provide functionality like paging.
-Resume tokens are only valid when passed to the exact same query that originated it, and should not be stored persistently.
+Resume tokens are only valid when passed to the exact same query that originated them, and should not be stored persistently.